turingschool/backend-curriculum-site/module2/lessons/testing_best_practices.md

 * Develop Strategies for file structure within the `spec` directory
 * Use capybara DSL to target specific elements on a page
-* Implement Factory Bot to create one or more resources

 ## Vocab

 * `within`
 * CSS class and id
-* Factory

 ## Warm Up